scottlamb/http-serve/README.md

 See the [documentation](https://docs.rs/http-serve/) for more.

-There's also a built-in `Entity` implementation, `ChunkedReadFile`.
+There's a built-in `Entity` implementation, `ChunkedReadFile`.
 It serves static files from the local filesystem, reading chunks in a separate thread pool to avoid blocking the tokio reactor thread.